-Effective as of March 1, 2022, EIS Software Ltd. (“EIS”), and its subsidiaries (collectively, the “EIS Group Inc” or “we” or “us” or “our”), have updated our Candidate Privacy Statement (“Statement”).
+Effective as of December 20, 2023, EIS Software Ltd. (“EIS”), and its affiliated companies (collectively, the “EIS Group Inc” or “we” or “us” or “our”), have updated our Candidate Privacy Statement (“Statement”).
 This Notice may be updated to reflect changing legal, regulatory, or operational requirements.
 We encourage you to periodically review this page for the latest information on our privacy practices.

 This Privacy Statement describes EIS (“EIS”) Software Ltd. et al., (the “Company” or “we” or “us”) handling of Personal Data obtained from external job applicants.

 This Privacy Statement describes how EIS and subsidiaries collect, use, store and otherwise Process the Personal Data of external candidates.

 This Privacy Statement applies to External Applicants that are not currently employees of EIS, where an offer has not been extended to the Candidate.

 “Candidate” or Applicant means an individual who has applied and or is being considered for a role within EIS.

 “Data Controller” means the natural or legal person, public authority, agency, or any other body which alone or jointly with others determines the purposes and means of the processing of Personal Data; where applicable Data Protection and Privacy Law determine the purposes and means of processing, the Controller or the criteria for the Controller’s nomination will be as designated by applicable Data Protection and Privacy Laws.
 For the purposes of Processing of Personal Data as described in this Statement, EIS is the Data Controller.